matheusleusin/Patenting-Patterns-in-Artificial-Intelligence/README.md

 # Patenting-Patterns-in-Artificial-Intelligence

-The repository presented here is related to the paper entitled "Patenting Patterns in Artificial Intelligence:
+This repository refers to the paper "Patenting patterns in Artificial Intelligence: Identifying national and international breeding grounds", published at World Patent Information, Volume 62, September 2020, doi: https://doi.org/10.1016/j.wpi.2020.101988.
-Identifying National and International Breeding Grounds", submitted to the journal "World Patent Information".

-*The paper proposes two novel patent-based indicators to differentiate structural differences in the patterns of intellectual property (IP) protection observed across countries.
-We then apply this indicators, taking the case of AI as example.
+The paper proposes two novel patent-based indicators to differentiate structural differences in the patterns of intellectual property (IP) protection observed across countries.
+The proposed indicators are appliued for the exemplary case of AI.
 In particular, we consider (i) to what extent countries specialize in AI and are relevant markets for corresponding IP protection (‘National Breeding Ground’); and (ii) to what extent countries attract AI from abroad for IP protection and extend the protection of their own AI-related IP to foreign markets (‘International Breeding Ground’).
-A short description of the steps followed in the paper is presented in the figure below.*
+A short description of the steps followed in the paper is presented in the figure below.

 <p align="center">
   <img src="https://github.com/matheusleusin/Patenting-Patterns-in-Artificial-Intelligence/blob/master/Fig2.png" width="750" />